 I could have cited the annual city budget, nearly 40% of which is allotted to the Chicago Police Department, compared to around 1% for Chicago Public Schools.
 (No, that’s not a typo.)
-I could have explained that police keep Lincoln Square safe not by patrolling it, but by containing poverty, homelessness and mental illness in other parts of the city.
+I could have explained that police keep Lincoln Square safe not by patrolling it, but by containing poverty, homelessness, and mental health crises in other parts of the city.
 But those truths were not necessary in that moment.
 What was needed was to help those young people see what many more people of privilege are learning to see: That they already have a clear vision of a world without prisons and police.
 It’s the expansion of that vision which can provide real healing for the US’ legacies of violence—in which the police and prison systems are squarely entrenched—and create safety for our cities in their entirety, not just their wealthy, white parts.

 The same principle is at play when another privileged person, or their offspring, are let off for committing an unspeakable act of violence, while there are hundreds of thousands of poor, Black and Brown people sitting in prison for doing much less.
-When a Massachusetts judge recently failed to sentence 18-year-old David Becker to any jail time for sexually assaulting two women, he said that two years in prison “…would have destroyed this kid’s life.”
+When a Massachusetts judge recently failed to sentence 18-year-old white athlete David Becker to any jail time for sexually assaulting two women, he said that two years in prison “…would have destroyed this kid’s life.”
 This, too, is abolitionist thinking.
 The injustice is not merely that David Becker didn’t go to jail, but that, assuredly, that same judge did sentence countless Black and Brown young people for drug possession or carrying unlicensed weapons, knowing full well he was ruining their lives.